C3S/collecting_society_docker/README.rst

 .. warning:: Some files are tracked in git as ``FILE.example`` and are initally
     copied to the untracked ``FILE`` but not overwritten by the `update script`_.
-After an `project update`_, changes to the ``*.example`` files have to be applied manually.
+After an `project update`_, changes to the ``*.example`` files, especially new entries, have to be applied manually.

 Environments
 ------------